Types of Quartz: 7 Spooky Varieties

 4. Faden Quartz

 Faden means “thread” and in the case of Faden quartz, the name comes from the ghostly white line running through it.
-Faden quartz consists of a series of interconnected flat crystals.
+This quartz consists of a series of interconnected flat crystals.
 The white line is made from cracking during quick crystal growth and fluid trapped in the crack.

 types-of-quartz

-Faden quartz crystal clusters are usually flattened, with a ghostly line running up-and-down the cluster.
+Faden quartz crystal clusters are usually flattened, with a ghostly line running up and down the cluster.

 5. Twins